 Butterflies are symbols of change and transition.
-The butterfly logo for the Henrico-based Karen Wilson Natural Beauty is an apt representation of the personal and professional metamorphosis of business owner, recipe decease Karen Wilson.
-“My business is transformation, sick ” says Wilson.
+The butterfly logo for the Henrico-based Karen Wilson Natural Beauty is an apt representation of the personal and professional metamorphosis of business owner, Karen Wilson.
+“My business is transformation,” says Wilson.
 “For me, it’s not just outward transformation but inner transformation.”
 Wilson, 36, has been styling hair her entire life–a passion that was for many years little more than a hobby.
 After receiving her bachelor’s degree in sociology, and later dual master’s degrees in social work and urban studies, cosmetology took a back seat to more pressing concerns as a research faculty member in psychology at Virginia Commonwealth University.

 But Wilson’s passion for hair design remained strong.
 “On the outside, I had it made,” she says.
 “I had a wonderful boss who was very supportive.
 I had my own office, but that wasn’t enough because I wasn’t fulfilled.”
 In keeping with her hidden talents, Wilson gained her cosmetology license and began doing hair part time while continuing her fulltime work at VCU.
 But in 2008, Wilson’s hair was thinning, a loss she attributed to hair relaxers.